Apply for a Health Promotion Research Grant

 There are no closing dates for EoIs.

 All applicants MUST focus on at least one of Healthway’s priority health areas of reducing smoking and working towards a smoke-free WA, reducing harm from alcohol, good nutrition promotion, physical activity promotion (including reducing sedentary behaviour), promoting good community and individual mental health and Aboriginal health.
 Applications in other areas of health promotion will not be considered.

 There are currently six categories of funding available, Exploratory Research Grants, Intervention Research Grants, Research Fellowships, Research Training Scholarships, Aboriginal Research Training Scholarships and Visiting Fellows.

 Intervention Research Grants

 Applications for this scheme will develop and test a new health promotion intervention, or clearly demonstrate that the research will inform or lead to the development of an intervention, including policy interventions.

 Healthway is offering up to $120,000 per annum for three years, and $150,000 per annum for the year/s the intervention will be developed.

 Exploratory Research Grants

-The overall purpose of the Exploratory Research Grants is to support exploratory or formative studies to address gaps in research relevant to Healthway’s high priority areas and with demonstrated potential to influence health promotion in the WA community.
-These grants may lead to the development of larger studies to trial interventions.
+Applicants for this scheme will undertake exploratory or formative studies to address gaps in research relevant to Healthway’s high priority areas and with demonstrated potential to influence health promotion in the WA community.

 Healthway is offering up to $75,000 over 2 years.